 City, Township, and Campus Ordinances

 In addition to a state wide pan on public indecency, there are also local ordinances that citizens must abide by.
 Check your local city, township, or campus rules for more information.

 Because Ohio indecency laws can sometimes get complicated, it is a good idea to consult an experienced sex crimes attorney if you have questions about your specific situation.
-An attorney will work to protect your rights and help guide you through the legal process, while aggressively defending your case from start to finish.
-Start the process now with a free case review from an Ohio sex crimes lawyer.
+An experienced Ohio defense attorney will work to protect your rights and help guide you through the legal process, while aggressively defending your case from start to finish.

 Contact a qualified attorney.